ahderman/limette-challenge/README.md

 ## Decisions made while developing the application

 - Focus on making tests work
-- Filter implemented with a regexp.
-Not a good choice.
 - For such a simple application (login + one page) I did not use React Router, but if this were a real application I would definitely add React Router from the start.
 - I did not add global event/state management either (like Redux, for example).
 As a result I have to pass